alhparsa/master_pipes/README.md

 # Resources

-Resources folder should include a pdf that explains how to work with displays using Verilog, another document explaining how to use inputs from an external keyboard and memory allocation using
+Resources folder should include a pdf that explains how to work with displays using Verilog and another document explaining how to get inputs from an external keyboard.